Dine at Any of These 65+ Eateries on October 22 to Support a Good Cause

 Photo courtesy of Mission Taqueria

-In just a few days, foodies across the county — and elsewhere in the Hudson Valley — can enjoy a great meal for an equally great cause: helping our area’s smallest patients through Blythedale Children’s Hospital’s inaugural Dine Out for Blythedale event on October 23.
+In just a few days, foodies across the county — and elsewhere in the Hudson Valley — can enjoy a great meal for an equally great cause: helping our area’s smallest patients through Blythedale Children’s Hospital’s Dine Out for Blythedale event on October 22.

 What’s better than a bagel with cream cheese and smoked salmon?
 When it’s in pizza form!
 Try our new “Brunch Pizza” 🍕 with cream cheese, smoked salmon, shaved hard-boiled egg 🍳, capers, onions, tomatoes, avocado slices 🥑, fresh dill 🌿 and an everything bagel crust!
 Photo credit: @hungryhungry . . . . #brunch #lunch #pizza #creamcheeseandlox #smokedsalmon #everythingbagel #westchester #tarrytown #nyc #nyceats #nycbrunch #eeeeeats #local #organic #farmtotable

-The concept is simple: Patronize one of the event’s many participating establishments on Tuesday, including more than 100 eateries in Westchester (click here for the list), and a portion of the evening’s proceeds will be donated to the Valhalla hospital.
-“Most restaurants will give between 10 and 20 percent of the proceeds for the entire restaurant,” says Robert R. Lane, Blythedale’s chief development officer and co-chair of the event.
-In addition, some restaurateurs will personally match the sum raised from diners.
+The concept is simple: Patronize one of the event’s many participating establishments on Tuesday, including more than 65 eateries in Westchester (click here for the list), and a portion of the evening’s proceeds will be donated to the Valhalla hospital.
+“For the second straight year, restaurants from across the region and beyond, are stepping up,” says Robert R. Lane, Blythedale’s senior VP, chief development officer.
+“With something as simple as going out to eat with family and friends, you can help a great cause and change the lives of medically complex kids," he says.

 The event is the brainchild of Lane, who began his career at the Culinary Institute of America and recruited celebrity chef Waldy Malouf, now the CIA’s senior director of food and beverage operations, as co-chair.
-“We’re taking the strength of a network of restaurateurs and making it easy for them to participate in a benefit for the hospital,” Lane explains.
-“Instead of asking chefs on a Saturday night to pack up a bunch of chafing dishes and go to a hotel banquet hall, on a Tuesday night they simply can remain in the restaurant where they are anyway,” he says.
+“It’s a pleasure to once again lead this special event as we raise critical funds for the care and treatment of medically fragile infants,” Malouf explains.
+“Grab a reservation and become a part of the Blythedale Difference,” he says.

 Hudson Valley Restaurant Week (10/29-11/11) is one of the most anticipated times of the year.
 Chefs get to make special menus showcasing the HV region's most delicious bounty. @chef_dom_russo Chef Dominck Russo from Mima Vinoteca @mimavinoteca shares a preview of one of his special offerings.
 The restaurant will be providing both lunch $22.95 and dinner $32.95 3-course menus @valleytable Pictured here is Cavatelli Carbonara - smoked bacon, farm fresh egg, Parmigiano Reggiano - to die for... #DonnaDishes #HVRW #ValleyTable #HVRWInstaGrazer Follow me on Instagram @DonnaDishes for more deliciousness from HVRW! 🥚 🥓 🧀